Nikoleta-v3/evolution-of-cooperation-with-limited-updating-payoff-memory/README.md

 A repository for the project ``Evolution of cooperation among individuals with limited payoff memory''.
-A collaboration with [@chilbe3](https://twitter.com/chilbe3) at the [Max Planck Research Group Dynamics of Social Behavior](https://www.evolbio.mpg.de/socialdynamics).
+A collaboration with [@chilbe3](https://twitter.com/chilbe3) and Alex McAvoy, at the [Max Planck Research Group Dynamics of Social Behavior](https://www.evolbio.mpg.de/socialdynamics).

 # Software

-The evolutionary process described in the paper has been implemented in both Matlab and Python.

-We have performed the numerical simulations using the Matlab code which can be found in the folder `matlab`.
+The code for simulating the evolutionary process described in the paper has been implemented in Matlab.
+The code used to for the results can be found in the folder `matlab`.

-Matlab is not an open source language and for that reason we have also implemented the process in Python.
+Matlab is not an open-source language, and for that reason, we have also implemented the process in Python.
 Note that the Python code is slower.

 ## Installation